openemr/openemr/interface/modules/zend_modules/module/Multipledb/Readme.md

 You must enable the Multiple databases flag in the OpenEMR globals settings in order to use this feature.
 You can do this by editing Administration > Globals > Security > Allow multiple databases.

-This module leverages the named adapter's functionality of the Zend-DB module.
+This module leverages the named adapter's functionality of the Laminas-DB module.
 You can learn more about it here: https://docs.zendframework.com/tutorials/db-adapter/

 The injection of the database adapters happens in the oemr_install/interface/modules/zend_modules/config/autoload/global.php file.
 This is the last step before the zend application / modules are executed.
 It will override all prior service factory configuration so if a Namespace name is added that conflicts with an existing module Namespace class it WILL replace and overwrite it.
 This could lead to unexpected or fatal system behavior if the database adapter namespaces are not named carefully.